patrickbucher/docs/weinberg/how-software-is-built.md

 ## Making Explicit Management Models

-A controller must not only have accurate and timely observations, but also understand those observations ("system models").
+A controller must not only have accurate and timely observations, but also understand those observations (“system models“).
 One must know: 1) what is important to observe, and 2) what is the right response to an observation.

-I pattern 1 and 2, those system models are implicit, e.g. "more pressure = faster work" or "bugs occur at random", and therefore hard to discuss, test and improve; the organization is stuck in its current pattern, and therefore hard to discuss, test and improve; the organization is stuck in its current pattern.
+I pattern 1 and 2, those system models are implicit, e.g. “more pressure = faster work” or “bugs occur at random“, and therefore hard to discuss, test and improve; the organization is stuck in its current pattern, and therefore hard to discuss, test and improve; the organization is stuck in its current pattern.